A reading

 Inventory

-11 album reviews between July 2001 and March 2002.
-Every single piece is a music review — a narrow but deep channel of expertise that commands authority through comparative depth and unapologetic opinion.
+Eleven album reviews between July 2001 and March 2002 — a single tight nine-month run that produced a finished body of work.
+Every piece is a music review: a narrow but deep channel of expertise that commands authority through comparative depth and unapologetic opinion.
+No blog presence; the catalog is purely magazine-era.

 robNtime writes with casual precision, mixing technical vocabulary (IDM junkies, dub-infused, drum&bass aesthetics) with intimate comparison and tangible mood language.
-He conjures listening scenes: "throw on this record, light some candles"; Plaid as a Cantina bar chill-out room; a sunrise drive to Zero 7.
+He conjures listening scenes: "throw on this record, light some candles"; Plaid as a Cantina bar chill-out room; a sunrise drive to Zero 7; "spoon with your mate on a comfy couch" with American Analog Set.
 The voice feels lived-in — he owns "all three" Hi-Fidelity compilations, admits his tastes, argues without apology.
-Not a cheerleader: he nitpicks the Avalanches despite hype, questions Boards of Canada despite anticipation, warns that Waldeck demands active listening.
+Not a cheerleader: he nitpicks the Avalanches despite hype, questions Boards of Canada despite anticipation, warns that Waldeck demands active listening, and calls "Mmm-bop" out by name to make a point about effort.
+Punchy quotables ("This ain't no trip hop"; "Crispy, funky organic beats and treats from the Bay Area") sit beside paragraph-long defenses.

 Standout pieces